minhmc2007/Blue-Archive-Linux/README.md

   **A minimal, Blue Archive-themed Linux distribution built by Senseis, for Senseis**

-  *Now featuring `bluepm` - our custom package manager for seamless BA experience*
+  *Now featuring `bluepm` - our custom package manager for a seamless BA experience*
 </div>

 ---